ChocZeChoc/LogseqVault/pages/Hand-in.md

 					- Describe the Keyframe animations
 					- How did you use IK mananger2D
 			- GameJam
-				- Does Class name have to be the same as file name
+				- 1Does Class name have to be the same as file name
 					- General: No
 					- Unity: Yes
+				-
+				- Access Modifiers
+					- Public
+					- Private
+					- Protected
+					- Internal
 		- ZIP: IKDU_Eksame2023_UnityProjects_LastName_StudentNUmber
 			- 2D Sprite Animation
 			- 2D Inverse kinematic Animation